coinfloor/java-library/README.md

 * [Legion of the Bouncy Castle Java cryptography APIs] (http://www.bouncycastle.org/java.html)

-## Sign up to our beta

-Are you interested in getting rewarded for testing out our trade engine?
-Sign up to our [private beta](http://eepurl.com/MeuYr).

 ## API

 For an explanation of our API methods and what they return, please see our [API specification](https://github.com/coinfloor/API).